1798bebe/Statistical-Research-with-R/README.md

 - Exploratory Data Analysis (EDA) performed to support all three analytical streams: supervised learning, unsupervised learning, and time series forecasting.

+## Appendix

+- Explanation of the algorithms used:

 ## Authors